Stefan-Aikins/email_simulator/README.md

 ### Usage
 When you run the app, you will be asked to choose one of the following:
+1. Read an email
+2. View unread messages
+3. Quit Application

+- You will make a choice by typing the number associated with the option. eg. Type 2 and press enter if you want to view unread messages
+- The same procedure applies to option 2 and 3
+- Throughout this app, you will always type the number associated with an option to proceed with the required action

 ### Future Developments
 I will consider including sending emails and deleting functions to the app